 Competitions are always fun and will foster great employee engagement and employee productivity.
 But, sometimes it’s nice to have a store or restaurant wide competition.
 Get all your employees working together to outperform past sales.
 This is a great one for a week or month long competition.
 See if you can beat last year's numbers, or beat the forecasted goal.
 This team competition fosters collaboration and can result in amazing sales!

-These 10 contest ideas will ultimately increase employee engagement and sales.
+These 10 contest ideas will ultimately increase employee engagement, sales, and improve your team communication.
 Competitions are a great way to keep employees excited and interested in their jobs.
 Most are based on sales goals as well, which will help your restaurant or retail store boost sales!
 Try some, or all, of these contests out and watch your culture improve all around.